 What is defined as promotional activity as opposed to the provision of information?

 This difference is not defined.

-How is a media event defined?
 This term is not defined.

 Do the regulations differentiate between consumer and clinical publications?

 Yes.
 Companies must first submit all advertising materials that reach consumers to ANMDM and place the materials on the market only after obtaining an advertising visa.
 ANMDM evaluates advertising materials for healthcare professionals after they're disseminated or as a result of complaints.
 The materials' design and presentation should be clear and easy to understand.
 If footnotes are used, they must be legible in size.